Razzleberry pie is a perfect summer dessert! Fabulous when served warm and topped with vanilla ice cream! Sure to impress guests!

-According to his research, many traditional razzleberry pies are made with raspberries and marionberries.
+According to his research, many traditional razzleberry pie recipes are made with raspberries and marionberries.
 But, although it is berry season, marionberries are just not readily available here in Colorado, so he decided to experiment and use three different kinds of berries: raspberry, blackberry, and blueberry.

 I am not including a recipe for pie crust here, only the filling.
-He used The America’s Test Kitchen double pie crust recipe.
-I would have used the Pillsbury pie crusts that are available in the refridgerated section at the grocery store (seriously yummy!).
+He used America’s Test Kitchen double pie crust recipe.
+I would have used the Pillsbury pie crusts that are available in the refrigerated section at the grocery store.
 So, basically, you can use any double pie crust recipe that you would like!
 You will simply cut half of the crust into strips and weave them, as shown below.
 Then trim the excess and tuck the crust edges under.